 Welded Wire Mesh

-The good: Since the bars are welded together, they do not move as much as rebar.
+The good: While welded wire mesh offers some stability, the discussion of concrete fiber reinforcement vs rebar centers on methods that provide more comprehensive crack control and enhanced durability throughout the concrete matrix.
 Mistakes are reduced and installation is much faster than other options; With less lugging and tying, your labor costs will be reduced.
 Welded wire mesh also comes in many options such as stainless steel, aluminum, copper and galvanized steel.

 The bad: Cracks in the concrete will still form, and the mesh may stop them before they get worse.
 Mesh is often thinner and thus weaker than rebar, used only for non-structural solutions.